j0shkramer/EwsProject/Notebooks/notebook-josh.md

 Placing all filtered peak files into a directory called filteredpeaks

 Moved the filteredpeaks directory to my local computer so I can do more investigation using RStudio

+Created a new Rmd called openChromatin.Rmd to investigate genes considered to be in regions of open chromatin according to the FIRE outputs

+ggplot2 version 4.0.0
+tidyverse version 2.0.0
+dplyr version 1.1.4
+readxl version 1.4.5

+After analysis, of the 120 EwS-associated genes we analyzed, 102 genes were found to lie on a region of open chromatin in all cell lines, 9 were found to lie on a region of closed chromatin in all cell lines, and 9 were variable across the cell lines